feittosaa/feittosaa/README.md

   #### I'm a **designer and software developer**

   I love to draw since I was 6, I started work with design in 2018, doing my arts and brand designs online, and teaching draw in classes.
-  In 2021 I started to study software development and programming online, doing classes and courses, this year I did a six months residence in IT, and I started my college in August
+  In 2021 I started to study software development and programming online, doing classes and courses, in 2022 I did a six months residence in IT, and I started my college.
+  Today I'm working at Orange as Data Analyst
 </div>

 ### Techs & Tools >>>